matterholt/matterPage/src/content/blog/2023/2023-08-27-microfront/index.md

 ---
 layout: ../../../../layouts/writeups/MdWriteUpLayout.astro
-title: "Micro FrontEnds, There are several options"
+title: Micro FrontEnds, There are several options
 pubDate: 2023-08-27
 published: true
-slug: "Breaking a front end into separate app so it is easier to deploy and make change quickly, There are several way below list 5 different ways"
+slug: Breaking a front end into separate app so it is easier to deploy and make change quickly, There are several way below list 5 different ways
-author: "Matterholt"
+author: Matterholt
 image:
-  url: ""
+  url:
-  alt: ""
+  alt:
-tags: ["micro", "development", "frontend", "architecture"]
+tags: [micro, development, frontend, architecture]
 ---

 # Micro Front ends